 Every year you file your tax return, two calculations are performed to determine how much tax you owe (or how much refund you get):

 - The regular tax, which is tax you owe based on the normal tax rules of which many are aware.

 - The tentative minimum tax, which is impacted by the exercise of incentive stock options and may cause you to owe AMT.

 As a taxpayer, you pay the higher of the two.
 In most years, especially years when you don’t exercise incentive stock options, the regular tax will probably be higher.
 But understanding the results of these two calculations close to year-end gives you the opportunity to see if you can lower your AMT.

-If we assume your regular tax basis is higher than your tentative tax basis, we can also assume it might be possible to exercise some incentive stock options and continue to stay under the regular tax base.
+If we assume your regular tax is higher than your tentative tax, we can also assume it might be possible to exercise some incentive stock options and continue to stay under the regular tax base.

 By doing so, you can effectively exercise ISOs without owing AMT.

 Let’s assume a taxpayer projects their tax return at year-end and calculates a regular tax of $50,000 and a tentative tax of $35,000.
 Prior to owing AMT, the tentative tax base would need to exceed $50,000 in order to cause you to pay that instead of the regular tax.